znadhiac/znadhiac/README.md

 # Hi, I'm Zulfi Nadhia Cahyani 👋

 **Data Analyst** with an **MSc in Environmental Engineering**, experienced in analyzing real-world datasets using **SQL, Python, Excel,** and **Tableau**.
-Skilled in data cleaning, exploratory data analysis, visualization, and basic machine learning.
+Skilled in data cleaning, exploratory data analysis, visualization, and foundational machine learning.
 I build end-to-end data projects, from data preparation to insight generation, focused on solving real-world problems through data.

 ---